 "Out of memory" means that the Phantom is running out of space to save the CSV

 results file at the end of its launch.
 Phantoms generally cannot save files larger than ~190MB.
 To solve this, you'll need to consider the input data given.
 The amount of input directly affects the amount of output data, and therefore size of the results file.

 If the input is a single URL, check the "Split the result file" option in the Behavior section of the Phantom's setup.
 If this Phantom's input consists of multiple URLs, remove from the URLs that have already been processed from the input spreadsheet and change the CSV results file name in the setup.

 The Phantom configuration/argument seems invalid

 This means there is something wrong with the setup of your Phantom, preventing it from launching and processing the actions as you would like.
 Double check that you have configured it correctly.
 Is it connected to the Social Network with your session cookies?
 Did you give it the proper format of input data?
-When it doubt, go back to the basics and watch the demos Part I and Part II of how to set up a Phantom.
+When it doubt, go back to the basics and watch the demo of how to set up a Phantom.

 These are just a few examples of potential errors you may encounter.
 Be sure to search through the Help Center to find more explanations, or reach out to Support directly for help!

 Buster and his team would be more than happy to help you out :)